 Do you have a dog that interacts well with other animals, loves people, is comfortable in crowds, obedient, and not fearful in new situations?
 Do you enjoy interacting with individuals of all ages and abilities, and have good communication with and control of your animal?

-If you care about the wellness of seniors, reducing anxiety among students, and encouraging socialization among children and youth with special needs, consider engaging our volunteers and their furry friends for animal touch and petting.
+If you would like to have a positive impact on the wellness of seniors, reducing anxiety among students, and encouraging socialization among children, youth and adults with special needs, consider joining our Pet Visiting Team.